Summit Charter School Announced: View Details

 Katherine authored a book, Activate: Deeper learning through Movement, Talk, and Flexible Classrooms, that was published in May 2018.

-Katherine is enthusiastic about the project-based, STEAM curriculum used at Summit School.
+Katherine is enthusiastic about the project-based curriculum used at Summit School along with the movement-rich, shared governance environment created for kids.
 “This school is something our community has needed for so long,” she says.
-“How wonderful, to find a model that embraces movement, creativity, and a love of learning, and respects each child as an individual.”
-Katherine is the primary home base teacher for grades 7-10, the Language Arts teacher for grades 5-10.
-She also leads many broader language arts efforts at the School.
+“How wonderful, to find a model that embraces movement, creativity, and a love of learning, and respects each child as both an individual and community at large.”

 A native of Brooklyn, New York, Katherine moved to the Poconos in 2009, where she resides today with her husband and two children.
 In her free time, she enjoys exploring outside with her kids, writing, and dance.